bennotkin/bennotkin.github.io/415-proposal/index.md

 As a congregation of people, Union has tremendous opportunity for widespread participation.
 Union is a diverse body of people from across the city with many different perspectives and assessments of need.
 This wisdom is invaluable for understanding what this project could or should be.
 The congregation also connects Union to the broader community, whose input is also generative and important.

 Community engagement also builds community support.
 A project of this scale often receives public opposition.
 When the broader community identifies with the project and sees it as in their interest, they are more likely to support the project in the face of opposition.
-(See [Other Churches' Insights](#other-churches-insights) below.
+(See [other churches' insights](#other-churches-insights) below.)

 Below are a handful of ideas about what participation could look like.
 :::